Hasnain-Ahmad48/Capston-Project/frontend/README.md

-This template provides a clean and minimal setup for running React with Vite.
-It comes pre-configured with Hot Module Replacement (HMR) and basic ESLint rules to help you start building fast and maintainable React applications.
+This template offers a simple and efficient starting point for building React applications with Vite.
+It includes Hot Module Replacement (HMR) and basic ESLint configuration out of the box, helping you develop faster and maintain cleaner code.

-🚀 Available Official Plugins
+🚀 Official React Plugins for Vite

-You can choose from two official Vite plugins tailored for React development:
+You can select from two official plugins optimized for React:

-@vitejs/plugin-react – Uses Babel (or oxc when used with rolldown-vite) to enable Fast Refresh.
+@vitejs/plugin-react – Utilizes Babel (or oxc with rolldown-vite) to support Fast Refresh.

-@vitejs/plugin-react-swc – Uses SWC for improved performance and a faster Fast Refresh experience.
+@vitejs/plugin-react-swc – Uses SWC, delivering even faster performance and improved Fast Refresh.

 ⚛️ React Compiler

-The React Compiler is disabled by default in this template because it can affect development and build performance.
+By default, the React Compiler is turned off in this template because it may impact development and build performance.
-If you wish to enable it, please refer to the official React documentation for the recommended setup and configuration instructions.
+If you want to enable it, refer to the official React documentation for setup instructions.

-📘 Extending ESLint Configuration
+📘 Enhancing ESLint

-If you're building a production-level application, we highly recommend using TypeScript along with type-aware ESLint rules for stronger type safety and improved code quality.
+For production-ready applications, it’s recommended to use TypeScript along with type-aware ESLint rules to improve reliability, maintainability, and overall code quality.

-Check out the TypeScript template to learn how to integrate:
+Explore the TypeScript template to learn how to configure:

+TypeScript

+typescript-eslint

+Additional linting rules for larger projects